Varicose Veins: What are the Best Treatment Options?

 Why do Varicose Veins Occur?

 Before we get into treatment options, it is important to understand why varicose veins develop in the first place.
 The veins in your legs’ main function is to bring blood in a one-way direction from the feet to the heart.
 This is conditioned upon a very well-coordinated action of muscle contractions and vein valve function.
 During ambulation, muscle contractions propel the blood to flow against gravity; meanwhile, tissue valves inside your veins open and close in a sequential manner to avoid the blood from flowing in the opposite direction.
-At rest, these valves remain close.
+At rest, these valves remain closed.
 Any condition disrupting this coordinated effort of muscle contraction and valve closure can trigger backward blood flow or reflux.
 Reflux within the superficial veins is the main reason why people develop varicose veins.
-Family history, advanced age, female sex, obesity, and occupation are most common conditions associated with venous reflux and varicose veins.
+Family history, advanced age, female sex, obesity, and occupation are the most common conditions associated with venous reflux and varicose veins.
 Vein walls and valves of patients with the above conditions weaken over time causing vein enlargement and reflux.
-Varicose veins are enlarged, twisted, and raised veins within below the skin surface.
+Varicose veins are enlarged, twisted, and raised veins below the skin surface.

 Treating Your Varicose Veins Conservatively

 After diagnosing your varicose veins, your vein specialist or podiatrist will recommend conservative options first.
-This includes compression wraps or stockings, and tips to improve your circulation overall, like exercise, leg elevation and avoiding long periods of standing or sitting.
+This includes compression wraps or stockings, and tips to improve your circulation overall, like exercise, leg elevation, and avoiding long periods of standing or sitting.
 If your varicose veins are not improving, the next step may be to perform a procedure to correct the venous reflux.

-Most varicose veins connect directly or through branches (tributaries) to a straighter, longer, larger and deeper vein called saphenous vein, in a way very similar to how numerous smaller channels feed the waters of the main river.
+Most varicose veins connect directly or through branches (tributaries) to a straighter, longer, larger, and deeper vein called saphenous vein, in a way very similar to how numerous smaller channels feed the waters of the main river.
 Treating varicose veins without correcting the reflux within the saphenous vein and its tributaries is similar to trimming only the tip of tree branches with the intention of taking down the whole tree.
 All the refluxing veins, including the saphenous, tributaries, and varicose veins must be treated at once or during separate treatment sessions.
 The largest veins should be treated first.
 For the treatment of the main trunk (saphenous vein) endovenous thermal ablation is recommended.
 This procedure uses laser or radiofrequency to deliver heat via a catheter to the vein lumen for the purpose of closing off the refluxing vein.

-For the treatment of the tributaries and varicose veins sclerotherapy injections is often recommended.
-These injections, which are performed with or without an ultrasound guidance, involve injecting a solution that will cause irritation to the lining of your blood vessel, resulting in the vein collapsing and turning into scar tissue over time.
+For the treatment of the tributaries and varicose veins, sclerotherapy injections are often recommended.
+These injections, which are performed with or without ultrasound guidance, involve injecting a solution that will cause irritation to the lining of your blood vessel, resulting in the vein collapsing and turning into scar tissue over time.
 Stab avulsion phlebectomies are performed usually in combination with endovenous thermal ablation and/or sclerotherapy for the treatment of the most prominent varicose veins.
 In this procedure, the vein specialist removes the varicose veins through multiple very small skin incisions.
 No stitches are needed.
 All our procedures are performed in the office setting using just local anesthesia.
 Both medical and cosmetic outcomes are excellent.

-Your vein specialist can help determine which route of treatment would be best for your individual case.
+Your vein specialist can help determine which route of treatment would be best for your case.
 Don’t suffer through the pain, embarrassment and possible long-term problems attributed to your varicose veins any longer.

 Varicose Vein Surgery